liorshalev01/eyepoint-website/src/pages/index.md

 ## **The Problem** {#1bf8879d650180ebb373dd03eeb3bee3}

-Endpoint devices are vulnerable—attackers can take over apps or the operating system, even when strict security policies are in place.
+Endpoint devices are vulnerable.
+Attackers can take over apps or the operating system, even when strict security policies are in place.
+The discovery of zero-day and supply chain attacks is so common that it's nearly impossible to trust any laptop or smartphone's hardware or software.

 Some organizations value the flexibility of remote work, but risk data leaks from endpoint devices.
 Other organizations sacrifice remote work benefits and enforce strict air-gap policies to protect sensitive information.

 ## **Our Solution** {#1bf8879d650180f38998d3d4313b8ea5}

 Our patented **augmented reality (AR) glasses** combine air-gap security with the flexibility of remote work.
-Data remains encrypted on a user’s laptop or smartphone and only becomes readable once it reaches the AR glasses—never passing through the operating system in plaintext.
+Data remains encrypted on a user’s laptop or smartphone and only becomes readable once it reaches the AR glasses and never passing through the operating system in plaintext.
 This approach prevents attackers from seeing confidential data, even if they gain control over the endpoint.

 In addition, the AR environment keeps user input (such as signing documents or interacting with web apps) secure, preventing interception and replay attacks.